alisadeghiaghili/Deutsch/Perfekt.md

 ## Regular (Regelmäßige) Verbs

 For regular verbs, the past participle is formed by adding "ge-" at the beginning and "-t" at the end of the verb stem.
+**Haben + ge + stemm + t** → hat gemacht
+Only auxiliary verbs occupy the second position, and anything that occupies the second position must be conjugated.
+- Ich habe sport gemacht.
+- Meine schwester hat das Abitur gemacht.

+Also notice that verbs ending in *'ieren'* do not take 'g' anymore.
+- studieren → studiert
+- telefonieren → telefoniert
+- informieren → informiert

 ### Example: "machen" (to do/make)
 - **Infinitive**: machen